Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Conclusions

 Further work could also be performed to concretely explore how to best approximate the `best case' reconstruction scenario, wherein calibration errors are fully accounted for, by using real input data.
 Here we have only characterized the limiting cases where the residual calibration error contribution to the LSS power is fully known or fully unknown, and have not addressed intermediate cases where they are partially accounted for.

 Finally, we have only worked in the full-sky case whereas real data will necessarily have only partial sky coverage.
-Others have already shown that incomplete sky coverage only very minorly degrades reconstruction quality for areas covered by the input datasets \cite{Bonavera:2016hbm}, and we do not expect this to change in the presence of calibration errors.
+Others have already shown that incomplete sky coverage only very minorly degrades reconstruction quality for areas covered by the input data sets \cite{Bonavera:2016hbm}, and we do not expect this to change in the presence of calibration errors.
 Nevertheless, a full analysis that attempts to make predictions for real surveys should take the actual sky coverage and survey-specific systematics into account.

-Even with these considerations, it is clear that accounting for the presence of residual calibration errors in LSS surveys is a critical step for any reconstruction of the ISW map, as their presence and treatment impacts both the survey characteristics and set of input maps that produce the optimal reconstruction.
+Even with these considerations, it is clear that accounting for the presence of residual calibration errors in LSS surveys is a critical step for any reconstruction of the ISW map, as their presence and treatment impact both the survey characteristics and set of input maps that produce the optimal reconstruction.

-\acknowledgments The authors have been supported by DOE under contract DE-FG02-95ER40899.
-DH has also been supported by NASA under contract 14-ATP14-0005.
-JM has been supported by the Rackham Graduate School through a Predoctoral Fellowship.
+\acknowledgments The authors have been supported by DOE under Contract No. DE-FG02-95ER40899.
+D. H. has also been supported by NASA under Contract No. 14-ATP14-0005.
+J. M. has been supported by the Rackham Graduate School through a Predoctoral Fellowship.